nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon May 29 2023)
+### Joke of the day (Tue May 30 2023)
 <!-- joke -->
->When J. Robert Oppenheimer said 'I am become death, the destroyer Of worlds', He was not referring to the atomic bomb.
-He was referring to the Chuck Norris halloween costume he was wearing.
+>A man once taunted Chuck Norris with a bag of Lay's potato chips, saying 'Betcha can't eat just one!'
+Chuck Norris proceeded to eat the chips, the bag, and the man in one deft move.
 <!-- /joke -->

-*Last update: Mon, 29 May 2023 00:42:52 GMT*
+*Last update: Tue, 30 May 2023 00:43:29 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)